blacktop/docker-ghidra/README.md

 ## Why?

-Cuz Java is gross. :smirk:
+Cuz installing Java on your Mac is gross. :smirk:

 ## Dependencies